GDSC-IET-LUCKNOW/Showcase-Hacktoberfest-2022/.github/readme.md

     ```
     git checkout -b <feature-github username>
     ```
+7.  ### Add your awesome Personel Project in [Projects](https://github.com/GDSC-IET-LUCKNOW/Showcase-Hacktoberfest-2022/tree/main/Projects) dicrectory according to the techstack that you have used.

-7.  ### Fill this block with necessary info of yourself.
+8.  ### Fill this block with necessary info of yourself.
     ```
     "name": {YOUR_NAME},
     "batch": {YOUR_BATCH_COMMENCEMENT_YEAR},